Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Introduction

 In this paper, we essentially follow Green~\cite{Green201511} and Moni~\cite{Moni201411}, but we propose a Gaussian WWR approximation, which allows for efficient and robust WWR computation in a generic fashion.
-We extend our previous work~\cite{ZwaardGrzelakOosterlee202210} by focussing on the quantitative computational challenges and avoiding simulating extra (correlated) dynamics for credit and funding spreads for efficiency reasons.
-In an affine short-rate framework, credit and funding spread dynamics are chosen and correlated to the existing risk factor dynamics that drive the exposure.
+We extend our previous work~\cite{ZwaardGrzelakOosterlee202210} by focusing on the quantitative computational challenges and avoiding simulating extra (correlated) dynamics for credit and funding spreads.
+We assume that all short-rate dynamics are of the affine form.
+Credit and funding spread dynamics are chosen and correlated to the existing risk factor dynamics that drive the exposure.
 We split the exposure profile into two parts: an independent and a WWR-driven part.
 For the first part, already computed exposures are used.
 We express the second part of the exposure profile in terms of the stochastic drivers, and approximate these by a common Gaussian stochastic factor.
 The approximation also provides intuition on WWR.
 We analyze the approximation quality and indicate in which situations the approximation works well.
 We use a brute-force Monte Carlo approach as a benchmark, where all risk factors are simulated.
 Case studies are presented for an uncollateralized interest rate (IR) swap, as well as a representative multi-currency portfolio of swaps.
 We show that the approximation method is applicable in a practical setting due to its generic nature.
 Hence, the approximation can be applied to portfolios, including other products and asset classes.
+The approach is introduced for $\FVA$, but is equally applicable to other metrics such as $\CVA$.

 When computing $\FVA$, calculating the relevant sensitivities is particularly important from a risk-management perspective.
 The cross-gamma risk between funding spreads and exposure is a sensitivity which is introduced by including WWR in $\FVA$ modelling.
 The effects are two-fold: the WWR premium is compensation for re-hedging at expensive moments and recognizing when to re-hedge to have low hedging costs~\cite{ZwaardGrzelakOosterlee202210}.
 Furthermore, the WWR sensitivities are needed in the $\xva$ $\PnL$ explain process~\cite{ZwaardGrzelakOosterlee202102} to keep the unexplained $\PnL$ as low as possible.
 The proposed Gaussian approximation enables a fast approximation of the sensitivities so that hedges in the market can be set up early.